Stochastic thermodynamics for classical non-Markov jump processes

-The set of the first law~\eqref{eq:first-law} and the second law~\eqref{eq:second-law} is the second main result of this work, constituting the pillar of stochastic thermodynamics for non-Markov processes (see Methods for their derivation).
-We stress that Assumptions 1 and 2 are sufficient in modelling non-Markovian fluctuations consistently with thermodynamics, offering the guiding principle for model building.
+The first law~\eqref{eq:first-law} and the second law~\eqref{eq:second-law} are our second main result, constituting a pillar of non-Markov stochastic thermodynamics (see Methods for their derivation).
+We stress that Assumptions 0--2 are sufficient to model non-Markovian fluctuations consistently with thermodynamics, offering a guiding principle for model building.
+Also, the strict non-negativity of our EPR after Markov embedding is in sharp contrast to the conventional non-Markov EPR, which can be negative~\cite{Strasberg2019}.

-\paragraph{Partially-separable energy assumption.} In the steady state, the general solution of the fME~\eqref{eq:field_master_hdCP} can be obtained (see Methods) under Assumptions 1 and 2 as

-where $\mathcal{E}_{\bm{a}}$ is an arbitrary functional which enables the canonical distribution to be normalised.
-In other words, the relation~\eqref{eq:fME-gen_sol} is the necessary and sufficient condition imposed on the energy function $E_{\bm{a}}[\Gamma]$.

-Here we focus on a special solution of the fME~\eqref{eq:field_master_hdCP} by assuming partial separation of variables (PSV):

-where the system's energy $E_{{\rm sys};\bm{a}}(x)$ is assumed to be given as a prefixed function corresponding to the physical setup with the external parameter $\bm{a}$.
-In the following, the PSV assumption of the canonical distribution~\eqref{eq:Assumption1-can_dist} is referred to as {\it Assumption 3}.